 Stories about your products, business, or organization will get published in newspapers, magazines, TV, and radio stations.
 PR marketing gives you access to many resources, allowing you to reach more people faster.

-PR firms will put together a strategy that focuses on how you want to present your brand identity through the media.
+PR firms will put together a PR strategy that focuses on how you want to present your brand identity through the media.
 They will use their connections in the industry and direct you where to send press releases for maximum exposure within the market.

 They will work as a liaison between your company and members of the press so that stories can be written about you and then distributed among the people who can purchase your services or products.
 You will also be able to get some valuable advice on improving your company's public relations campaign if needed.
 PR professionals are experienced in working with different types of businesses to know what information is essential when creating press releases.